joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

 Intro
-  dramatic telling of css growth over time? history - we created primer, but never finished the work We have some lofty goals ahead of us at GitHub
+  We have some lofty goals ahead of us at GitHub
   We want GitHub to look and interact differently
-  "A decade of copy-paste"
-  Custom CSS represents where our systems are falling short.
-By that measure, they are falling short a lot.
-  Custom CSS is antithetical to the goal of having a design system.
   It’s a liability to maintain over time.
 As design and engineering standards change over time, it’s difficult to update.
   If you make a change and don't know if it broke something, it will break you, eventually.
 It keeps me up at night The cost of changing 4500 views - confidence
   Pit of failure